notchamath/notChamath/README.md

 # Hi, my name is Chamath Jayarathne & I'm a Software Developer 👋

-First-generation immigrant originally from Sri Lanka  I love solving puzzles and what is coding if not that with extra steps 😂

 <!--
 **notchamath/notChamath** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.